Relationship Layout #2

 Difficulty: Easy

-This relationship layout focuses on the common ground of the relationship, with 3 cards in the middle column showing the common ground.
-The middle column essentially shows the past, present, and future of the relationship.
+This relationship spread focuses more on the common ground of the relationship, with three tiles in the middle column showing the common ground.
+The middle column essentially displays the past, present, and future of the relationship.

-Tile #4 shows the common base of the relationship, which may be thought of as the past events which have shaped their characters, bringing them together.
-Tile #3 represents the current connection that binds them together, the values they share.
-Tile #7 shows the common goals that would keep them together moving into the future.
+Tile #4 stands for the common base of the relationship, which may be thought of as the past events which have shaped their characters, bringing them together.
+The current connection that binds them together is Tile #3, indicating the values shared.
+Tile #7 implies the common goals that would keep the pair together moving into the future.

 The columns on either side show what each partner brings to the table.
-Remember, relationships need not be romantic, and they partners could even be groups rather than individuals, whatever you choose.
-In this layout, the other person is on the left hand side, and you, the querent on the right.
+Remember, relationships need not be romantic, and the partners could even be groups rather than individuals.
+In this layout, the other person is on the left-hand side and the reader on the right.

-Tiles #1 & 2 indicate the separate personalities of each member of the relationship.
-These cards form a sort of bridge with the cards beneath them, #5 & 6, which show the qualities that each partner offers the other person, and thus to the relationship as a whole.
+Tiles #1 & #2 indicate the separate personalities of each member of the relationship.
+These tiles form a sort of bridge with the tiles beneath them, #5 & #6, which show the qualities that each partner offers the other person, and thus to the relationship as a whole.

 Your Relationship #2 Reading